Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 ```

->Note: Don't forget the () after main, and also the () containing the value to print out after print!
+>Note: Don't forget the () after main, and also the () containing the value to print out after print! main and print are functions, so they expect an argument list between ()

 To compile and run this source code, use the command:
 `mojo hello_world.mojo` or `mojo hello_world.🔥`.